-We are substantially dependent on our Collaboration Agreement with Allergan, which may be terminated or may not be successful due to a number of factors, which could have a material adverse effect on our business and operating results.
+Our Microbiome program is substantially dependent on our Collaboration Agreement with Allergan, which may be terminated or may not be successful due to a number of factors, which could have a material adverse effect on our business and operating results.

-In January 2017, we entered into the Collaboration Agreement for the development and commercialization of select microbiome gastrointestinal programs in ulcerative colitis, Crohn's disease and irritable bowel syndromes.
+In January 2017, we entered into the Collaboration Agreement for the development and commercialization of select microbiome gastrointestinal programs in ulcerative colitis, Crohn's disease and irritable bowel syndrome.
 Our collaboration with Allergan may be terminated, or may not be successful, due to a number of factors.
-In particular, Allergan may terminate the Collaboration Agreement for convenience at any time upon either 90 days' (prior to the initiation of the first proof of concept (POC) trial of a licensed product) or 120 days' (after the initiation of the first POC trial of a licensed product), as applicable, advance written notice to us.
+In particular, Allergan may terminate the Collaboration Agreement at any time upon either 90 days' (prior to the initiation of the first POC trial of a licensed product) or 120 days' (after the initiation of the first POC trial of a licensed product), as applicable, advance written notice to us.
 The Collaboration Agreement also contains customary provisions for termination by either party, including in the event of breach of the Collaboration Agreement, subject to cure.
 In addition, if we are unable to identify product candidates for the licensed indications or we are unable to protect our products by obtaining and defending patents, the collaboration could fail.
 If the collaboration is unsuccessful for these or other reasons, or is otherwise terminated for any reason, we may not receive all or any of the research program funding, milestone payments or royalties under the agreement.
-Any of the foregoing could result in a material adverse effect on our business, results of operations and prospects and would likely cause our stock price to decline.
+Any of the foregoing could result in a material adverse effect on our business, results of operations and prospects and may cause our stock price to decline.
+In June 2019, Allergan and AbbVie Inc. (AbbVie) announced that they had entered into a definitive transaction agreement under which AbbVie will acquire Allergan.
+Assuming the conditions to close are satisfied, the acquisition is expected to close in early 2020.
+We do not know what, if any, impact this transaction will have on the Collaboration Agreement.

-We are dependent on a license relationship for each of our HBV-cure program and our Microbiome program.
+We are dependent on a license relationship for each of our HBV Cure program and our Microbiome program.

-Our license agreement with Indiana University Research and Technology Corporation (IURTC) from whom we have licensed ABI-H0731 and certain other HBV therapies, requires us to make milestone payments based upon the successful accomplishment of clinical and regulatory milestones related to ABI-H0731 and certain other HBV therapies.
+Our license agreement with IURTC from whom we have licensed 731 and certain other HBV therapies, requires us to make milestone payments based upon the successful accomplishment of clinical and regulatory milestones related to 731 and certain other HBV therapies.
 The aggregate amount of all performance milestone payments under the IURTC License Agreement, should all performance milestones through development be met, is \$825,000, with a portion related to the first performance milestone having been paid.
 We also are obligated to pay IURTC royalty payments based on net sales of the licensed technology.
 We are also obligated to pay diligence maintenance fees (\$75,000 to \$100,000) each year to the extent that the royalty, sublicensing, and milestone payments to IURTC are less than the diligence maintenance fee for that year.
-Our license with Therabiome, LLC (Therabiome), from whom we have licensed our delivery platform of our Microbiome program, also requires us to pay regulatory and clinical milestones as well as royalty payments to Therabiome.
+Our license with Therabiome, from whom we have licensed a delivery platform for our Microbiome program, also requires us to pay regulatory and clinical milestones as well as royalty payments to Therabiome.
 If we breach any of these obligations, we could lose our rights to the targeted delivery mechanism of our Microbiome program.
 If we fail to comply with similar obligations to any other licensor, then that licensor would have the right to terminate the license, in which event we would not be able to commercialize drug candidates or technologies that were covered by the license.
 In addition, the milestone and other payments associated with licenses will make it less profitable for us to develop our drug candidates than if we owned the technology ourselves.